 Many times all parties agree on who is the legal father of the child.
 However, when they do not agree, a paternity test (typically in the form of a DNA swab) will need to be administered.
-If the parties do not agree to the testing, you may be required to have the court order the presumed father and child to take a DNA test.
+If the parties do not agree to the testing, the court may order the presumed father and child to take a DNA test.

-Even if the parties can agree that the presumed father is the biological father of the child, they may not agree on other matters such as time-sharing and child support.
-While reaching an agreement through informal negotiations or mediation is preferred, sometimes it may become necessary to have a judge determine a parenting plan that is in the best interest of the child and order how much child-support will be paid.
+Even if the parties can agree that the presumed father is the biological father of the child, they may disagree on other matters such as time-sharing and child support.
+While reaching an agreement through informal negotiations or mediation is preferred, sometimes it may become necessary to have a judge determine a parenting plan that is in the best interest of the child and order how much child-support should be paid.

-If you have a child born out of wedlock, Pinellas Family Lawyer can help.
-Contact a Florida paternity lawyer to assist you with the paternity process and discuss your legal rights.
+If you have a child born out of wedlock, Pinellas Family Lawyer can help you determine your legal rights and how best to proceed with your paternity lawsuit.
+Contact a Florida paternity lawyer for a confidential consultation about your paternity case today.

 Family law and paternity lawyer serving Oldsmar, FL, Dunedin, FL, Safety Harbor, FL, Clearwater, FL, Clearwater Beach, FL, Largo, FL, Tarpon Spring, FL, Tampa, FL, Westchase, FL, New Port Richey, FL, St. Pete, FL, Palm Harbor, FL, Pinellas Park, FL, Belleair, FL, Madeira Beach, FL, and throughout Pinellas County, Hillsborough County, and Pasco County.